kv-bg

 Rapid adoption of digital technologies at ASEH is driving an increased need to strengthen the protection of information assets.
 To that end, ASEH’s Information Security Policy is designed to safeguard the confidentiality and maintain the integrity and availability of all information assets in accordance with applicable laws and regulations that will result in increasing customer confidence, raising the company’s competitiveness and preventing operational disruptions.
 Information security risks are assessed in accordance with applicable laws and regulations, and operational objectives, and reported to senior management and the Board of Directors on a regular basis to help set guidelines, strategies and targets.

-The Chief Information Security Officer (CISO) of the Information Security Management Committee, who is also the Group Chief Administration Officer and Corporate Governance Officer of the Company, assumes responsibility for the establishment of the information security management framework that includes regular reviews with all subsidiaries of ASEH and implementing incident response plans.
+The Information Security Management Committee, was established by the CSC to develop strategic plans, establish benchmarks for information security maturity assessments and coordinate all internal and external technical resources and information.
+Richard H.P.
+Chang, Vice Chairman of ASEH has been appointed the chair of the committee.
+The CAO and Corporate Governance Officer of ASEH is appointed the Chief Information Security Officer (CISO) of the committee, and assumes responsibility for the establishment of the information security management framework that includes regular reviews with all ASEH subsidiaries and implementing incident response plans.
 The committee provides a status report to the Board of Directors in the last quarter of each fiscal year.
-In addition, the Executive Secretariat of the Company's Corporate CSR Division is responsible for promoting and executing information security-related work, and each subsidiary appoints its information security team as members of the committee to be responsible for implementing information security operations as resolved by the Information Security Management Committee.
-We regularly hold quarterly meetings of the Information Security Management Committee of ASEH to report and discuss the progress of our information security work, and invite external experts to share information security trends and significant issues.
+In addition, the Executive Secretariat of the Corporate CSR unit is responsible for promoting and executing information security-related work, and each subsidiary appoints its information security team as members of the committee to be responsible for implementing information security operations as resolved by the Information Security Management Committee.
+We hold quarterly Information Security Management Committee meetings to report and discuss the progress of our information security work, and invite external experts to share information security trends and topics of concerns.

 pic-information-security-management-1